-You will find various bits of useful information there, including a link to WebAssign, handouts and additional material, class discussion board, past exams and quizzes, etc.
+You will find various bits of useful information there, including a link to WebAssign, textbook in pdf form, handouts and additional material, class discussion board, past exams and quizzes, etc.

 - The Math Study Center (Communications B-014) is open to students in MATH 120.
 The Center provides a comfortable place and a supportive atmosphere for students to come together and study, in groups or individually.
 The center is staffed by TAs and instructors.
 Follow the link on the class website to the MSC website for more information. - The University of Washington is committed to providing access, equal opportunity and reasonable accommodation in its services, programs, activities, education and employment for individuals with disabilities.
-To request disability accommodation contact the Disability Services Office at least ten days in advance at: 206-543-6450/V, 206-543-6452/TTY, 206-685-7264 (FAX), or dso@u.washington.edu.
+To request disability accommodation contact the Disability Services Office at least ten days in advance at: 206-543-8924 (voice and relay), 206-616-8379 (FAX), or uwdrs@uw.edu.